riceissa/breathing/index.md

 i will be critiquing a lot of sources as i discuss them. i don't want to sound too negative -- it's only because of all these sources that i've made significant progress on overcoming my own breathing problem. but seeing how things are explained incorrectly/what can go wrong is one of the best ways to understand why something is the way it is. see [here](https://learning.subwiki.org/wiki/Importance_of_struggling_in_learning) for more on this pedagogical perspective.

 note to self: this document should have a tightly focused scope. it's to explain what is going on biologically in air hunger, and then explain _how to get out of that state_. all my other random thoughts about breathing should be put somewhere else. ask: will this directly help someone who is suffering from shortness of breath?

+a note for breathing experts: if you're wondering what the philosophy of this document is in a few words, check out the [Breathing synthesis] section.
+In short, my philosophy is the "Buteyko method" + the "Alexander Technique" + capnometry biofeedback, with the first two terms in quotes because I'm sort of doing my own bastardized versions of them, and wouldn't want to claim I am propagating the "real thing".
+If you don't know what any of the three terms mean, don't worry!
+They will all be explained in the course of this document.

 # Ruling out more serious medical problems